Barry-malone/Linkedin-to-CV/README.md

 A simple Material design & Sinatra app that turns a basic linkedin url to a cv pdf

-To run just use ruby crawly.rb
+To run just use "ruby crawly.rb"